aivanov306/PathfinderKingmakerSaveBuildParser/README.md

 ### Output

-The application generates the following reports in the `Output/` folder and displays them in the console:
+The application generates the following reports in the `Output/` folder and displays text output in the console:

+#### Text Files (Human-readable reports)
 1. **kingdom_stats.txt** - Kingdom statistics with values and ranks
+2. **inventory.txt** - Personal chest and shared party inventory
-2. **all_characters.txt** - Complete build analysis for all characters (main + companions)
+3. **all_characters.txt** - Complete build analysis for all characters (main + companions)

+#### JSON Files (Structured data for programmatic access)
+1. **CurrentState.json** - Combined file containing all game state data:
+   - Kingdom statistics and advisors
+   - Personal chest and shared inventory
+   - All character builds with attributes, classes, equipment, spells, and progression
+2. **kingdom_stats.json** - Kingdom data in JSON format
+3. **inventory.json** - Both inventories in JSON format with categorization
+4. **all_characters.json** - All character builds in JSON format

+The JSON files provide structured data suitable for external tools, data analysis, or integration with other applications.

 ## Example Output